UtahRETC/JavaProgrammer1Class2017/modules/review_02/review_02_outline.md

 - Slides for class.
 Marcos will start putting together the slides.
 But we need to decide who is going to talk about what.

-- Compile list of homework
+- Compile list of homework.
 Come up with good description for all assignments that we can put in writing and examplain during class.

 - Pick an assignment (probably Hangman) and figure out how we are going to use use it as an example to teach and review what we would like to cover during